HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="video-preload-usage.png",
   caption="Video preload usage",
-  description="A column chart showing the preload attribute is not used on 54.9% of desktop videos and 56.3% of mobile videos.
-The preload attribute can be found with the none value on 18.2% of desktop videos and 15.9% of mobile videos.
-The auto value is used on 15.1% of desktop videos 14.5% of mobile videos.
-The metadata value is used on 9.5% of desktop videos and 11.2% of mobile videos.
-The preload attribute is empty on 1.4% of both desktop and mobile videos.
-The preload attribute has a value TRUE on 0.3% of both desktop and mobile videos.
-The preload attribute has a value of FALSE, preload or yes on 0.1% of both desktop and mobile videos.
-Lastly, it has the value of undefined on 0.05% of the videos on both desktop and mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1517696872&format=interactive", sheets_gid="1377676306", sql_file="video_preload_values.sql"
+  description="A column chart showing the preload attribute is not used on 55% of desktop videos and 56% of mobile videos.
+The preload attribute can be found with the none value on 18% of desktop videos and 16% of mobile videos.
+The auto value is used on 15% of desktop videos 15% of mobile videos.
+The metadata value is used on 10% of desktop videos and 11% of mobile videos.
+The preload attribute is empty on 1% of both desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1517696872&format=interactive", sheets_gid="1377676306", sql_file="video_preload_values.sql"
 ) }}

 Comparing the usage of the preload attribute between [2022](./../2022/sustainability) and 2024, we observe some changes.
-The percentage of websites not using preload has slightly decreased, from 57.6% to 54.94% on desktop and from 59.5% to 56.27% on mobile.
+The percentage of websites not using preload has slightly decreased, from 58% to 55% on desktop and from 60% to 56% on mobile.
 This shift suggests a small increase in the use of preload attributes, which could have implications for sustainability.

 It's important to remember that the preload attribute only has three valid values: none, auto, and metadata (default).
 Using the preload attribute with no value or an incorrect value may be interpreted as 'metadata', which can still involve loading up to 3% of the video to retrieve metadata.
 From a sustainability standpoint, 'none' remains the most environmentally friendly option.